 Final interactive installation of this research project

-Soft actuators and pneunets are really interesting elements to change architectural space.
+Soft actuators and PneuNets are fascinating elements to change architectural space.
 Especially when connected to a bigger surface.

-With Animus we had a insight into exploring different materials and the the possiblities with soft actuators in a architectural context.
+With Animus, we had an insight into exploring different materials and the possibilities with soft actuators in an architectural context.

-Possible use cases could be sending impulses as a notifier, when somebody is approaching around a corner.
-Larger surfaces could also be modified to a relaxation spaces or to soften acoustic in a room.
+Possible use cases could be sending impulses as a notifier when somebody is approaching around a corner.
+Larger surfaces could also be modified to a relaxation space or to soften acoustics in a room.
 But there are still a lot of other possibilities to explore.